matatk/agrip/ldl/tutorial.md

 </map>
 ```

 That's the simplest map you can make with LDL that can be played.
-Let’s take a look at each line and see what it does…
+Let’s take a look at each line and see what it does&hellip;

 ```xml
 <map name='tut01' style='base'>